Verrières-le-Buisson: Economy

 Kroll Ontrack has an office in the commune.

 Transport

 Verrières-le-Buisson is served by no station of the Paris Métro, RER, or suburban rail network.
-The closest station to Verrières-le-Buisson is Massy-Verrières station, an interchange station on Paris RER line B and RER line C. This station is located in the neighboring commune of Massy, 1.4 km from the town center of Verrières-le-Buisson.
+The closest station to Verrières-le-Buisson is Massy–Verrières station, an interchange station on Paris RER B and RER C. This station is located in the neighboring commune of Massy, 1.4 km from the town center of Verrières-le-Buisson.

 Verrières is linked by the Coulée Verte cycleway to the centre of Paris, Sceaux and Massy.